input-output-hk/cardanodocs.com-archived/_docs/technical/protocols/2017-01-07-time-warp-nt.md

 is started.

-The opposite case could take place if the node have never sent any request on that nonce (peer made a protocol error), but it could also be that the node did send the `BI_SYN`, but its handler for that conversation had already finished.
+The opposite case could take place if the node have never sent any request on that nonce (peer made a protocol error).
+It could also be that the node did send the `BI_SYN`, but its handler for that conversation had already finished.
 That's normal, and the node should ignore this acknowledgement.

-`PeerData` is some additional information that is sent from peer and parsed by initiator. `time-warp` gives you ability to provide some binary data during handshake which then can be used by your application in different ways.
-Structure of this data is generic.
+`PeerData` is some additional information that is sent from the peer and parsed by the initiator. `time-warp` gives you ability to provide some binary data during handshake which then can be used by your application in different ways.
+The structure of this data is generic.
 [_Application Level_ section](/technical/protocols/csl-application-level/#message-names)
 describes how `cardano` uses `PeerData`.